karanpratapsingh/learn-go/README.md

 Until now, we had to do it using the `replace` directive in the `go.mod` file, but now let's see how we can use workspaces here.

-So let's create our workspace in the `workspace` directory.
+So let's create our workspace in the `workspaces` directory.

 ```bash
 $ go work init